OS2iot/OS2iot-docs/source/kombit-adgangsstyring/kombit-adgangsstyring.rst

 1. A service agreement with KOMBIT, and access to "serviceplatformen", or another way of configuring an "It-system".

 2. A NemID FOCES or VOCES (FOCES is preferred) for production use (Issued by: TRUST2408 OCES CA).
-If the OS2IoT installation is a TEST system, and the test environment for KOMBIT adgangsstyring is being used, then a FOCES/VOCES for the NemID integration environmen is sufficent (Issued by: TRUST2408 Systemtest). ~
+If the OS2IoT installation is a TEST system, and the test environment for KOMBIT adgangsstyring is being used, then a FOCES/VOCES for the NemID integration environment is sufficent (Issued by: TRUST2408 Systemtest).

 Once the prerequisites are in order the configuration can begin.